-- Prior to a lessee beginning any work on site, the ITC tenant lease must be finalized. - Identify the lessee's safety coordinator. - Provide the ITC with the individual's information as described in section 4.1. - Provide a photo ID and valid Social Security Network document (or passport). - Complete site safety orientation (provided by the ITC). - The lessee must have a drug-screening process. - Access badge's are issued to individuals and cannot be shared.
+- Prior to a lessee beginning any work on site, the ITC tenant lease must be finalized. - Identify the lessee's safety coordinator. - Provide the ITC with the individual's information as described in section 4.1. - Complete site safety orientation (provided by the ITC). - The lessee must have a drug-screening process. - Access badges are issued to individuals and cannot be shared.
 Any person without an access badge (a visitor) must be 100% escorted by badged personnel.